erikcs/kalman-stan/README.md

 # kalman-stan

-A simple comparison of state smoothing in Stan and with the Kalman filter
+This repository contains a quick demonstration of using either Stan (http://mc-stan.org/), or a Kalman filter to compute the smoothed estimate of a permanent and transitory component of an aggregate time series.